SwiftRex/SwiftRex/README.md

 ## Swift Package Manager

 Create or modify the Package.swift at the root folder of your project.
 Currently, only Combine is supported by this method.
+You can use the automatic linking mode (static/dynamic), or use the project `CombineRexDynamic` to force dynamic linking and overcome current Xcode limitations to resolve diamond dependency issues.

+If you use it from only one target, automatic mode should be fine.

+Automatic linking mode:
 ```swift
 // swift-tools-version:5.1